romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

 ### Text column operators

-For `text`, `char`, `varchar`, `json` columns.
+For `text`, `char`, `varchar`, and `json` columns.

 `json` is stored as text, so it has text operators.
-Use `jsonb` type for json operators.
+Use the `jsonb` type for JSON operators.

-Takes string, or sub query returning string, or raw expression as well as other operators.
+Takes a string, or sub-query returning string, or raw expression as well as other operators.

 ```ts
 Table.where({